a-synchronous/rubico/README.md

 ])
 ```

-Most operators support two kinds of API: one eager and one tacit.
-With the eager API, the operator consumes the data as the first argument followed by the common arguments, executing eagerly with one call.
-With the tacit API, the operator takes the common arguments without the data argument, returning a lazily evaluated operator that executes once called with the data argument.
-Operators having both an eager and tacit API supports a natural and composable code style.
+Most methods support both an eager and a tacit API.
+The eager API takes all arguments and executes all at once, while its tacit API takes only the non-data arguments and executes lazily, returning a function that expects the data arguments.
+This dual API supports a natural and composable code style.

 ```javascript [playground]
 const myObj = { a: 1, b: 2, c: 3 }